diegoami/census_heroku/model_card.md

 ```

 Result: The model returns a binary value meaning to represent whether income exceeds $50K/yr based on census data .
-Preprocessing: The model assumes a preprocessing
+Preprocessing: The model assumes a preprocessing to conveted categorical features to one hot encoding

 ## Intended Use